talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 The first objective of this article was to test three cicd engines (GitLab, CircleCi and GitHub Actions), implementing similar pipelines.
 While trying to implement the cicd on these engines, we quickly encountered some limitations for the first two CICD:

-* on GitLab you can't push the result of the CICD to GitHub
+* pushing the report of the Gitlab CI to GitHub is not possible.
 * on CircleCi maximum available space for the artefacts and their retention time were not compatible with our objectives. https://app.circleci.com/settings/plan/github/talk-to-the-duck/overview?return-to=https%3A%2F%2Fapp.circleci.com%2Fprojects%2Fproject-dashboard%2Fgithub%2Ftalk-to-the-duck%2F
 In this case, only the GitHub action is completely useful.